aksommerville/gp1/README.md

 - [x] Let imAG be empty, as a declaration of an intermediate framebuffer.
 No API for creating framebuffers live.
 - [ ] Add a "don't use implicitly" flag for nullrender (add to all driver types)
 - [ ] gl2: non-square tiles
+- [ ] glx: Get correct screen size initially (ie just one monitor).
+I get different results with an extra monitor attached but shouldn't.
+- [ ] glx: GNOME 3 shows program name at Alt-Tab as "Unknown". (ok at lower window bar)